paritytech/polkadot-sdk/cumulus/bridges/modules/messages/README.md

 In our [Kusama<>Polkadot bridge](../../docs/polkadot-kusama-bridge-overview.md) we are using lane as a channel of communication between two parachains of different relay chains.
-For example, lane `[0, 0, 0, 0]` is used for Statemint <> Statemine communications.
-Other lanes may be used to bridge another parachains.
+For example, lane `[0, 0, 0, 0]` is used for Polkadot <> Kusama Asset Hub communications.
+Other lanes may be used to bridge other parachains.

 ## Message Workflow